 A little paint, a stencil and a finished inside makes this rusty old tool box a perfect storage container for craft supplies or any other household items.
-See how you can do this by following the repurposed vintage tool box tutorial by Anderson and Grant.

 Do you happen to have an old heat register just collecting dust?
 Put it to use, like I did, by turning it into a fun clipboard:

 See how I made the clothespin clips for this at my trash to treasure post.

 - The Most Creative Repurposed Crafts

 - Lots of Unique Mason Jar Crafts